bclehmann/bclehmann/readme.md

 # Benjamin Lehmann

 I'm a student at the University of Alberta pursuing a BSc in Computing Science with a minor in Economics.
+Recently I started a technical blog [here](https://bclehmann.github.io/).

 [![](https://github-readme-stats.vercel.app/api?username=bclehmann&count_private=true&show_icons=true)](https://github.com/bclehmann)